rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
 - Great internship and research projects in terms of both intellectual engagement and mentorship
-- Fantastic family support durinng the stressful pandemic
+- Fantastic family support during the stressful pandemic

 **Mistakes**:
 - Everything was pass fail, so spending too much time on classes I didn't care about was bad EV.
 Should have done Wealthfront part-time as I got pretty time-crunched once classes and research picked up